ricardocamisa/Axios/README.md

 - Import the `Axios` class module into your VBA project.
 - Import the `ConvertJson` module from the [VBA-JSON](https://github.com/VBA-tools/VBA-JSON) project into your VBA project.
+- To use the Axios class, you need to add the following references to your VBA project:
+-- Microsoft Scripting Runtime
+-- Microsoft XML, v6.0 (or a later version)

+To add these references, open the VBA editor (Alt + F11), go to the "Tools" menu, select "References...", and check the boxes next to "Microsoft Scripting Runtime" and "Microsoft XML, v6.0" (or a later version).

 ## Usage